How to Care for Baby Chicks, Ducks, & Geese thumbnail image

 AFTER FOUR WEEKS

-4. Make sure grit hopper is filled with proper sized grit.
+- Make sure the grit hopper is filled with proper-sized grit.
 Check with your feed store.

-5. Install roosts at back of brooder.
+- Install roosts at the back of the brooder.
 Allow four inches per bird with roost poles six inches apart (Not necessary for waterfowl).

-6. Open windows in daytime.
+- Open windows in day time.
 Leave only partly open at night.

-8. Chicks can range outside on warm, sunny days, but only if clean range is available.
+- Chicks can range outside on warm, sunny days, but only if a clean range is available.

 SPECIAL INSTRUCTIONS AFTER THE CHICKS ARRIVE